aaronzr/2022-Chia1/product/ideas.md

 Pros/Value-adds |  Cons/Challenges |
 --- | ---
 Artist receives revenue directly, like selling an album at a gig | Difficult to educate musicians, convince them to try _yet another_ platform
-Fans can become stakeholders in the music they love; new form of engagement and ownership | Stakeholder fans have incentive to promote the music, giving artists "word-of-mouth" advertising | &nbsp; | Expect pushback from established music industry, e.g. ultimatums directed at artists Small artists can sell the royalty share _itself_, receive cash-in-hand rather than waiting for royalty checks |
+Fans can become stakeholders in the music they love; new form of engagement and ownership | Expect pushback from established music industry, e.g. ultimatums directed at artists
+Stakeholder fans have incentive to promote the music, giving artists "word-of-mouth" advertising | Small artists can sell the royalty share _itself_, receive cash-in-hand rather than waiting for royalty checks |